Professor Louise Amoore

 - publics and proportionality, or how judgements can be reached on what is a proportionate pre-emptive security measure.

-Within the project, research will focus specifically on the deployment of digital data and analytics within border security programmes.
+Within the project, research focused specifically on the deployment of digital data and analytics within border security programmes.

 More or Less, The Mathematics of Terror – BBC Radio 4